Kehua Wins 2021 Global UPS Competitive Strategy Innovation and Leadership Award from Frost & Sullivan | ExBulletin

 In 2021, Kehua launched the world’s first 125kW high power density UPS module.
 A patented design that reduces core loss by 20% can help achieve ROI optimization throughout the life cycle.
 It’s a perfect proof of its state-of-the-art technology.
 The entire series of Kehua UPS products and solutions are all under nuclear island-grade quality control, addressing all application scenarios and providing an industry-leading customer-owned experience throughout the life cycle.

-Gautham Gnanajothi, Research Director of Frost & Sullivan, commented: Various application scenarios are key features that lead to this remarkable growth.
-This, combined with five key value propositions: quality, efficiency, cost-effectiveness, technology and long-term positioning, further facilitates Kehua’s future growth potential and market penetration. “
+Gautham Gnanajothi, Research Director of Frost & Sullivan, commented: Various application scenarios are key characteristics that lead to this remarkable growth.
+This, combined with five key value propositions: quality, efficiency, cost-effectiveness, technology, and long-term positioning, further facilitates Kehua’s future growth potential and market penetration. “

-See the highlights of Kehua in Frost & Sullivan’s 2021 Best Practices Virtual Awards Ceremony: https: //www.youtube.com/watch? v = r5oQ3GM6cNQ
+See the highlights of Kehua at The Frost & Sullivan’s 2021 Best Practices Virtual Awards Ceremony: https: //www.youtube.com/watch? v = r5oQ3GM6cNQ

 About Kehua Founded in 1988 and published in 2010, Kehua is a world-leading intelligent power management expert providing state-of-the-art solutions for critical power, renewable energy and cloud infrastructure.
 I am working on that.
 Businesses include UPS, solar inverters, energy storage, IDC construction and O & M.